 - For the volunteer to spend time with the person with dementia and do fun activities such as playing board games, listening to music, light housework as a meaningful activity, reading aloud

 - For you to spend time together with the volunteer and your loved one, to reduce loneliness

 - For you to go out to do something for yourself, if appropriate

 - The visit may also include short trips out with the volunteer such as visits to garden centres, afternoon tea or shopping

 How can I access this service?

-By contacting Carers in Bedfordshire on 0300 111 1919, to register interest.
+By contacting the Memory Navigation Service on 0300 111 9090, to register interest.
 Alternatively if you are in regular contact with a support worker, the service may be suggested.
 Please be aware that we are very limited to the availability and location of volunteers.